lampysprites/shurushki/Readme.md

 ### No Overlay Brightness/Contrast|Hue/Saturation|Color Curve

 Same usual color adjustments, but it hides the selection/onionskins/grid during the adjustment.
 This doesn't replace edit menu items!!
 But can be assigned to the shortcuts the default transforms had.

+### Invert Visibility

+Flip each layer's visibility to the opposite, allowing switching back and forth between two versions/edits/etc, even when animation is present.